English Language Arts

 Building a strong foundation for literacy involves a number of activities that assist the student with word identification, the process of determining the pronunciation and meaning of a word.
 The Basal reader provides a basis from with to provide students with new genres or themes as they learn to read.
 The addition of trade books: fiction, poetry, biography expands the world of the student reader.
 The reading series builds student skills from early reading up to fourth grade.
 Reading aloud is practiced daily and students respond orally to comprehension questions.
 Students learn the skills necessary for reading for information and reading for entertainment.
 Series offers thematic units such as I’m Special, I’m Responsible, Our Neighborhood.
 Student workbooks accompany the text and are used to develop vocabulary, grammar, and spelling skills.

 Students focus on the various ways in which humans create self-governing communities that provide for education, health, safety, identity, and civic participation.
 They generate an understanding of their own community, their place within it, and how they and their community have a relationship with the world.
-Students learn that families exist around the plane, but in a variety of ways and configurations.
+Students learn that families exist around the planet, but in a variety of ways and configurations.
 The ways that families live and participate in their communities is called customs.
 Students learn the appropriate vocabulary for studying people and places.

 Students learn to identify and compare numbers.
 They learn to write numbers, and understand values, and acquire the appropriate vocabulary for computing and problem solving with numbers.
 They begin to acquire a “number sense” that accompanies a variety of arithmetic skills.